< Previous

 Parnngurr (also called Cotton Creek) is a mid size Aboriginal community located just off the Talawana track, approximately 95km from Georgia Bore on the Canning Stock Route.
 As well as being a convenient refuel point on the CSR, Parnngurr is also the access point to Karlimilyi National Park, the Rudall River Track and Desert Queen Baths.
 Diesel supply is reliable and can be bought during shop hours: 9-12am, 2-4pm weekdays, 9-12am Saturday or after hours if arranged prior.
 The shop also stocks food, cold drinks, meat and a good selection of fresh fruit and veg.
 Other services included a car hoist and mechanical workshop, visitor accommodation, laundry and free showers for travellers.

-Permits are not required to visit Parnngurr, however we do appreciate a call ahead.
+Permits are not required to visit Parnngurr, however they do appreciate a call ahead.

 File Link